Medical Assisting (MA)

 3 Units (LEC 48-54)

-This class prepares students for employment in solo-practitioner, multi-physician, outpatient clinics, managed care facilities and other medical offices.
-Training will prepare students to perform basic administrative medical assisting functions; patient appointment scheduling, maintain medical records, basic procedural and diagnostic coding, utilize Allied Health technical supportive services and work as a member of a health care team. (formerly MA 072)
+This course prepares students for employment in solo-practitioner, multi-physician, outpatient clinics, managed care facilities, and other medical offices.
+Students learn to perform administrative medical assisting functions, including scheduling patient appointments, maintaining medical records, basic procedural and diagnostic coding, processing insurance, and teamwork within the healthcare environment.

 Not transferable